nodejs/node/doc/onboarding.md

     * For many of the teams listed there, you can ask to be added if you are interested
       * Some are WGs with some process around adding people, others are only there for notifications

-  * When a discussion gets heated, you can request that other collaborators keep an eye on it by opening an issue at the private [nodejs/moderation](https://github.com/nodejs/moderation) repository.
+  * When a discussion gets heated, you can request that other Collaborators keep an eye on it by opening an issue at the private [nodejs/moderation](https://github.com/nodejs/moderation) repository.
     * This is a repository to which all members of the `nodejs` GitHub organization (not just Collaborators on Node.js core) have access.
 Its contents should not be shared externally.
     * You can find the full moderation policy [here](https://github.com/nodejs/TSC/blob/master/Moderation-Policy.md).